When Do Kittens Start Eating Food? A Veterinarian Says Sooner Than You Might Think

 When to Feed a Kitten

 Cornell Feline Health Center recommends a free-choice feeding schedule, which involves leaving a small amount of food out all the time while monitoring how much the kittens are eating, making sure they don't gain too much weight.
+Consulting with a veterinarian makes this process less intimidating, as we also need to ensure they receive enough calories for their rapid growth.
 As Momma Cat completes the weaning process within six to eight weeks, you'll notice kittens stop nursing and head for their nibbles about three to four times daily.
 Make sure they have access to fresh water throughout the day, too.

-Anthony says kittens who are bottle-fed should be introduced to solids more slowly, starting with a shallow saucer of milk replacer.
+Anthony says kittens who are bottle-fed should be introduced to solids more slowly, starting with a shallow saucer of kitten milk replacer.
 Here's a handy kitten feeding chart to guide you through the process.
+Remember, if you notice that a kitten is not eating enough in one feeding, increase the frequency of the feedings.
+Absolutely ensure that kittens are kept in a warm environment.
+Becoming cold can interfere with digestion.

 What Food Do Kittens Eat After Weaning?